sora-xor/sora-docs/src/on-ramp.md

 ::: info
-**Be careful**: Before checking deposit instructions (SEPA or CARD), you need to choose “Hosted Wallet” on the left menu.
-“Hosted Wallet” and “Primary/My Wallet” have different message references for SEPA.
+**Be careful**: Before checking deposit instructions (SEPA or CARD), you need to choose “Hosted Wallet” on the left menu. `Hosted Wallet` and `Primary/My Wallet` have different message references for SEPA.
 :::
-In case your EUR deposit arrives in the Primary/My Wallet section, this is how to move it to the Hosted Wallet:
+In case your EUR deposit arrives in the `Primary`/`My Wallet` section, this is how to move it to the Hosted Wallet:

 1. First, copy the wallet address of your Hosted wallet (a 9 digit